mrasu/echoed/README.md

 # Installation

-Echoed offers two installation methods, choose one that suits your needs:
+Echoed offers several installation methods depending on your needs:

 ## Option 1.
-Create a New Directory with Example Tests
+Create From Template (Jest)

-1. Initialize a new directory using npm:
+1. Initialize a new directory using our template:
     ```bash
     mkdir my_test_directory && cd my_test_directory
     npm create echoed@latest